How To Add Charts And Graphs To WordPress

 Upload CSV File From The Web

-After importing your data, check that all of the information is correct (if not, click on the ‘Back’ button and reupload a data file with the correct data), and then click ‘Next‘ …
+After importing your data, check that all of the information is correct (if not, click on the ‘Back’ button and reupload a new data file containing the right data), and click ‘Next‘ …

-Depending on the chart or graph type you’ve selected, the plugin will display various customization options …
+Depending on the chart or graph type selected, the plugin displays a number of customization options and settings …

 - General Settings – Configure settings for the chart’s title, font styles, tooltip, and legend.